NOC Tools and Software in 2024: An Operational Perspective

 ino-logobanner-jira

 Jira differentiates itself from ServiceNow and other ITSM/ticketing platforms because it does have quite a few robust workflows built into it.
 Also, it’s less “expansive” than ServiceNow.
-Instead of offering a platform on which many different organizations can do many different things, Jira’s capabilities are more focused on giving developers the ability to track and manage activities throughout the development lifecycle.
+Instead of offering a platform on which many different organizations can do many different things, Jira’s capabilities are more focused on allowing developers to track and manage activities throughout the development lifecycle.

-It’s pointed first and foremost at enterprises that are partially or fully cloud-based, especially those that have adopted a DevOps model.
+It’s pointed first and foremost at partially or fully cloud-based enterprises, especially those that have adopted a DevOps model.
 Jira offers both on-premise and cloud-based solutions, which makes it pretty versatile.

 Jira can fall down when too much is asked of it beyond the scope of a development team.
 If you need to control NOC incident workflow, for example, or if you need to customize communications to clients and their customers, you may be stretching Jira beyond its capability if you don’t have the operational intelligence you need to get Jira working well beyond its main focus.

-We realize this is a big frustration for a lot of organizations whose DevOps teams otherwise love Jira, which is why we routinely fill that operational gap by integrating Jira into our NOC platform.
-This way, teams can keep the DevOps models they know and love for developing, deploying, and changing code to gain the intelligence of working with incidents.
+We realize this is a big frustration for many organizations whose DevOps teams otherwise love Jira.
+That's why we routinely fill that operational gap by integrating Jira into our NOC platform.
+This way, teams can keep the DevOps models they know and love for developing, deploying, and changing code while gaining the intelligence to work with incidents.

 ConnectWise